 Pursuing a career in fashion, as a creative industry is a calling.
 Pursuing a sector connected to art, design, culture, and society is not something that more conventional education can prepare you for quite in the same way.

 This is not because of what you study, but first and foremost because of who you study with.
 A fashion school is an environment before anything else.
 It’s a space where students’ creativity and passion are fostered to meet the challenges of a harsh and unforgiving industry.

 In order to understand who you are as a designer, or creative, it’s really useful to surround yourself with like-minded individuals, capable of inspiring you to become who you want to become.
 In this sense, in fashion schools the environment is unapologetically different from the environment of traditional university, students feel very free to express their identity and this creates a wonderful learning environment of diversity and cultural contamination.

-Considering that a school shapes students not only in the context of learning a job but in the form of assisting them in developing a worldview, the one that fashion provides is very focused on addressing a series of issues connected with contemporary society.
+Considering that a school shapes students not only in the context of learning a job but by assisting them in developing a worldview, the one that fashion schools provide is connected to addressing a series of issues cultural and social issues.